jupyterhub/the-littlest-jupyterhub/docs/install/jetstream.md

 See the full guide: [Enable HTTPS](/howto/admin/https).
 Below is a quick recipe for using the default Jetstream-provided hostname.

-1. In the terminal inside the instance, configure Let's Encrypt (replace with a real email you control):
+1. In the terminal inside the instance, configure Let's Encrypt (replace with a real email you control, and the correct hostname):
    ```bash
    sudo tljh-config set https.enabled true
    sudo tljh-config set https.letsencrypt.email you@example.com